bahrmichael/eve-pos-taxer/README.md

 * MongoDB (3.2.6 or newer)
 * Docker (1.12.3 or newer)
 * DockerCompose (1.8.1 or newer)

-* Python 2.7.10, pymongo, requests (both only needed for the load and build scripts)
+### Optional

+Python 2.7.10 with pymongo and requests if you want to run the scripts outside of Docker.

 ### Environment variables